ryanbaldwin127/AI-Social-Network/README.md

 # AI-Social-Network
 This repo is the replication package for the research on AI in open source software development using social network metrics.

-Source data can be found at:
+Source dataset can be found at: https://github.com/SAILResearch/AI_Teammates_in_SE3/tree/main
-https://github.com/SAILResearch/AI_Teammates_in_SE3/tree/main

 Order to run programs: